Sweet Security Brings Runtime-CNAPP Power to Windows

 With this launch, Sweet Security continues to redefine runtime-native CNAPP, helping organizations detect and stop sophisticated attacks before they impact critical cloud workloads.

-For more information on Sweet’s Windows sensor or Runtime CNAPP, book a demo today or contact your customer support representative.
+For more information on Sweet’s Windows sensor or Runtime CNAPP, users can book a demo today or contact their customer support representative.

 About Sweet Security